sw-fan-1138/ps-scripts/README.md

 temp_test_path_mkdir.ps1 script tests whether the Temp folder exists on the root C drive.
 If not, it creates the folder.

-tracert_hops.ps1 script runs traceroute on a specified IP address, then outputs the number of hops taken.
+tracert_hops.ps1 script runs traceroute on a specified IP address and then outputs the number of hops taken.